nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ### Layered Network

-In the Nervos network, CKB and the Generators form a layered network.
-The CKB stores the common knowledge, and the Generators generate the common knowledge.
-CKB only cares about new states from the Generators, and doesn't care about how they are generated.
-Therefore generators can be implemented in many different ways.
-(See figure 6)
+In Nervos network, CKB and the generators form a layered architecture.
+CKB is the common knowledge layer providing a data store for distributed applications, while generators is the data generation layer implementing application logic.
+CKB only cares about new states provided by generators, and doesn't care about how they are generated.
+Therefore generators can be implemented in many different ways (Figure 6).

-The layered architecture separates data and computation, giving each layer flexibility, extensibility and the option to use different consensus algorithms.
-The CKB is the bottom layer with the most consensus.
+The layered architecture separates data and computation, giving each layer more flexibility, scalability and the option to use different consensus methods.
+CKB is the bottom layer with the broadest consensus.
 It's the foundation of the Nervos network.
-Applications have their own scope of consensus - forcing all applications to use CKB's consensus is not efficient.
-In the Nervos network, application participants can choose appropriate generators based on their scope of consensus.
-They only need to submit states to the CKB to gain global confirmation when they need to interact with other services outside of their local consensus.
+Different applications prefer different consensus, forcing all applications to use CKB's consensus is inefficient.
+In Nervos network, application participants can choose appropriate generators and consensus based on their real needs, and the only moment they need to submit states to CKB, to get wider agreement, is when they need to interact with other services outside of their local consensus.

-* Client side:
+Possible generator forms include (but not limit to) following:

+* Local generator on client

-    The generators run directly on the client's devices.
-The generation algorithms can be implemented in any programming languages with the interfaces or libraries provided by the CKB client.
+    Generators run directly on the client's devices.
+The generation algorithms can be implemented in any programming languages, using CKB light client API or CKB sdk.

-* State services:
+* State services

-    Users can generate new states with centralized server side algorithms.
-All current Internet services can work with the CKB with state services, which gives more trust and liquity to the service's state data.
-For example, game companies can use centralized state services to run game logics to generate artifact data, and define in the CKB rules for its types and total amount for its registration and notorization.
+    Users may use traditional web service to generate new states.
+All current web services may work with CKB in this way, which will gives more trust and liquity to the state of services.
+For example, game companies may define CKB types and rules for game props, implement its game as state services, which generate game props data and store it in CKB.

-    Combined with the Nervos Identity Protocol, information publishers can provide trusted (???)
-Oracles based on identities, to provide necessary information for other services in the Nervos network.
+    Information sources may use identity and state services together to implement Oracles, to provide useful information for other distributed applications in Nervos network.

-* State channels:
+* State channels

-    Two or more users can use peer to peer communication channels to generate new states.
-Participants of the state channels can register on the CKB and obtain other participants' information.
-One participant can provide security deposits on the CKB, to convince other participants on the security of the state channel.
-The state channel and participants can use threshold signatures, traditional distributed consensus, or secure multi-party computation technologies (???) to generate new states.
+    Two or more users may use peer to peer communication to generate new states.
+Participants of the state channels must register themselves on CKB, and obtain other participants' information.
+One participant may provide security deposits on CKB, to convince other participants on the security of the state channel.
+The participants may use consensus protocol or secure multi-party computation to generate new states.

-* Application chains:
+* Generation chains

-    An application chain is a blockchain to generate new states on the CKB.
-Application chains can be public chains (such as any blockchain that uses the EVM) or permissioned chains (such as CITA or Hyperledger Fabric).
-Permissioned chains can constrain the scope of participation on state computation, for better privacy and performance.
-In application chains, participants perform computation together and validate with each other, before they submit new states to the CKB to become more accepted common knowledge.
+    A generation chain is a blockchain used to generate new states on CKB.
+Generation chain may be permissionless blockchains (such as an EVM compatible blockchain) or permissioned blockchains (such as CITA or Hyperledger Fabric).
+On permissioned blockchains consensus is reached in a smaller scope, users get better privacy and performance.
+On generation chains, participants perform computation together and validate the result with each other, and commit blockchain states to CKB to get wider agreement when neccessary.

 ![Figure 6.
 Layered Structure](fig6.png)
 <div align="center">Figure 6.
 Layered Structure</div>